MetOffice/CDDS/docs/operational_procedure/cmip6.md

     2. **Ticket**: Record the version of CDDS being used on the *CDDS operational simulation ticket*.

 !!! note
-    * The available version numbers for this script can be found [here](https://code.metoffice.gov.uk/trac/cdds/browser/main/tags), but the above command may lead to unexpected results if you attempt activate versions before `1.1.2`.
+    * The available version numbers for this script can be found [here](https://github.com/MetOffice/CDDS/tags)
     * If you wish to deactivate the CDDS environment then you can use the command `conda deactivate`.

 ## Create the request configuration file